You may be interested in

 ➡️ The BFI Filmmaking fund is open, supporting original live action and animated feature filmmaking.
 Applicants can apply for:

-Deadline: Round 1 of Discovery Fund closes on 5 March, Impact fund is a rolling basis.
+Deadline: Round 2 of Discovery Fund opens on 1 July, Impact fund is a rolling basis.

 ➡️ BFI and British Council offers grants to help short and feature filmmakers, and XR creatives, travel to international events where their work is being presented.